 Giving positive feedback to your peers is not easy.
 Our positive feedback for colleagues examples will help you improve the way you provide feedback.

-We have created a list of positive feedback examples for colleugues as it's crucial in any organization to bolster behavioral change as well as reinforce positive behavior in the workplace.
-Although constructive and at times negative feedback may be valued more as a creator of change, however positive feedback is a sure way to ingrain positive actions within your workplace.
-This is due to its ability to make employees feel valued, and connected to the team as they are a contributor in an organizations' activities.
+We have created a list of positive feedback examples for colleagues as it's crucial in any organization.
+It can help to bolster behavioral change as well as to reinforce positive behavior in the workplace by using positive feedback mechanisms.
+Constructive and at times negative feedback may be valued more as a creator of change.
+It can also prove to be very detrimental with the very real possibility of entering a negative feedback loop (where all you provide is negative feedback and it becomes almost process like).
+However positive feedback is a sure way to ingrain positive actions within your workplace.
+This is due to its ability to make employees feel valued and connected to the team as they are a contributor in an organizations' activities.
 Moreover, it provides meaning to a job which increases engagement and productivity.
 On the most extreme end of affairs, employees that feel valued and find meaning in their work are less likely to leave.

 “ Last week I asked you to give me a helping hand on Project X as I was struggling to keep up with the workload.
 Not only did you help out, but you went out of your way to collect the most difficult information that would have been most time consuming for myself.
 The work you presented to me was clear and concise and hugely beneficial to what we are doing.
 Without your help I would have had to delay this project which was the last thing we needed to do as a team.
 The extra effort you put into this really made a big difference not only for me, but the team also.
 Thank you!”

 “I just want to say that I know you have had distractions at home which you could have used as an excuse for not taking this meeting.
-However not only did you step up to the plate after taking a knock, but you encaptivated the audience with a clear, engaging, and well thought out presentation which I admire.
-I especially liked your use of audio ques.
-Keep up the.
-Good work!”
+Yo managed not only to step up to the plate after taking a knock, but you also encaptivated the audience with a clear, engaging, and well thought out presentation which I admire.
+I especially liked your use of audio cues.
+Keep up the good work!”

-“ I’ve received your sales report from the last quarter.
+“ I have received your sales report from the last quarter.
 And you’ve exceeded your set goals by 25%!
-This is a massive contribution to the over all department goal and I would hugely appreciate if you could get together a small 1 minute presentation to give to the team at our next catch up.
+This is a massive contribution to the overall department goal.
+I would hugely appreciate if you could get together a small 1-minute presentation to give to the team at our next catch up.
 It would be great if everyone could take a leaf out of your book!”